Brian Horton: Brighton & Hove Albion

 Manager Peter Taylor immediately installed Horton as club captain, giving him a contract worth £100-a-week.
 Brighton finished fourth at the end of the 1975–76 season, three points shy of promotion, and Taylor quit the club.
 Incoming manager Alan Mullery had planned to also play in midfield for the club but after witnessing Horton in his first training session he came to the conclusion that Horton would provide the necessary leadership and skill on the pitch, so Mullery retired as a player to concentrate fully on management.
 For his performances at both Vale and Brighton, Horton was named on the PFA Team of the Year, along with Brighton teammates Graham Cross and Peter Ward.
 The "Seagulls" finished second in 1976–77 under Mullery's stewardship, and thus were promoted into the Second Division.
-Mullery was however disappointed in his players after they won only one of their final four games to miss out on the chance of winning the divisional title.
-Horton was named as the club's Player of the Year, ahead of 36 goal record-breaking top-scorer Peter Ward.
+Mullery was However, disappointed in his players after they won only one of their final four games to miss out on the chance of winning the divisional title.
+Horton was named as the club's Player of the Year, ahead of 36-goal record-breaking top-scorer Peter Ward.

 Albion made a fourth-place finish to the 1977–78 season, missing out on promotion to the First Division only because third-placed Tottenham Hotspur had superior goal difference.
 Undeterred, Brighton won promotion as runners-up in 1978–79, one point behind champions Crystal Palace and one point ahead of fourth-place Sunderland.
 Horton was named on the PFA Team of the Year for a second time, alongside teammate Mark Lawrenson.
 Brighton played top-flight football for the first time in their history in the 1979–80 season.
 The team got off to a poor start amidst discontent with the club's board over bonus pay, losing four of their opening five games and sinking to bottom of the league by November.
-However they ended Nottingham Forest's 42-game unbeaten run and would do the double over Brian Clough's team that season.
+However, they ended Nottingham Forest's 42-game unbeaten run.
+They would do the double over Brian Clough's team that season.
 They finished in 16th-place, some six points clear of the relegation zone.
-The 1980–81 season was a much narrower affair, but Brighton finished in 19th-place, two points clear of relegated Norwich City, having won their final three games of the campaign.
+The 1980–81 season was a much narrower affair.
+Still, Brighton finished in 19th place, two points clear of relegated Norwich City, having won their final three games of the campaign.
 Mullery left the club and was replaced by Mike Bailey, who wanted Horton out of the club.
 He left the Goldstone Ground having scored 47 goals in 251 league and cup games.